 Little Snippets gathers the best codes published to sites like CodePen into one place.
 If you don’t feel like wading through hundreds of pens you can just use Little Snippets instead.

-Every snippet on the site is built with HTML/CSS so this is great for frontend developers.
-It also has a category page to browse by interface element like buttons, icons, or nav menus.
+Every snippet on the site is built with HTML/CSS so this is great for front-end developers.
+It also has a category page to browse by interface elements like buttons, icons, or nav menus.

 This site isn’t as populated as others but it’s still a fantastic resource to cut through the dirt and find the diamonds.